Financial Aid Office

 Tuition Free Guarantee for OCOG-Eligible Students

 The College of Wooster is committed to making a premier education affordable.
 Due to the generosity of our loyal alumni, Wooster guarantees free tuition for in-state students who are eligible for the Ohio College Opportunity Grant (OCOG).
 Students must submit their Free Application for Federal Student Aid (FAFSA) by the appropriate deadline each year.
 The Tuition Free Guarantee consists of grant and scholarship assistance primarily provided by Wooster but also includes state and federal grants.
-This guarantee begins for new students enrolling in the 2020-2021 academic year.
+This guarantee began for new students enrolled in the 2020-2021 academic year as full-time, residential students.